 I am writing this for the people that have read some of these horrific stories and are now a bit scared of having a medical abortion.

-I am writing this for the people that have read some of these horrific stories and are now a bit scared of having a medical abortion.
-It doesn’t hurt that much.
-I am 19 and from the UK.
 I decided to have a medical abortion as I thought it was a more natural way of terminating my pregnancy... like a fake miscarriage.
 I found out I was pregnant at about five weeks and had my abortion at eight weeks and four days.
 I had to visit the hospital four times in all.
 The first time was to check I was definitely pregnant and have my scan.
 From this visit I discovered I was carrying twins.
 Also on this visit I had a counselling session where they gave me the decision of medical or surgical abortion.
 At the time, I wasn’t sure and wanted to speak to my boyfriend, so they gave me a week to decide.
 The second time I had another scan to confirm it was twins, which it was and then I booked in the two dates to have my medical termination.
 The third time was when I took the first tablet.
 I took my boyfriend along for moral support.
 In the next few days I had no problems but was starting to wonder if I was really making the right decision…but it was too late now to change my mind.
 The fourth time was the day of the abortion.
 I went in at 9am and at around 10.30 I was given four tablets that were inserted into my vagina and also a painkiller and antibiotic up my bum!
 I didn’t have any pains for over an hour.
 To be honest, I didn’t have any pains throughout that were worse than that of period pains.
 About 90 minutes after having the tablets inserted, I felt a strange feeling in my pelvic area…a bit like two pops inside me.
 I felt a bit of blood so went to the toilet.
 What happened next is graphic but I will explain.
 I put the cardboard tray over the toilet and that’s when it came out.
 It was such a weird feeling like squidgy lumps coming out of you.
 It’s so hard to describe the feeling.
 It was at this point when I saw my babies lying in the tray.
 Two of them like little aliens, white, about three cm long, like little mini humans.
 I could even see their little black eyes.